Author Guidelines

 Opinion articles and reviews, which are invited papers about a scientific idea, controversial topics and/or innovative concepts.
 Authors may contact the Editorial Board with ideas of subjects for editorial articles.

-Commentaries - see " Corrections, name changes, retractions, and commentaries or allegations of misconduct Section" for information about submitting a Commentary.
+Commentaries - see Section 4 of the Ethical Guidelines for information about submitting a Commentary.

-All article types will be published under a Creative Commons Attribution 4.0 (CC-BY 4.0) license by default, or specific licenses required by authors' employers or requested by authors.
+All article types will be published under a Creative Commons Attribution 4.0 (CC-BY 4.0) license by default.
+Specific licenses required by authors' employers or requested by authors may be used as needed.

 The following sections are required as part of each submitted manuscript: